Manage caller ID for users

 End user control that overrides the caller ID policy.

-The parameter EnableUserOverride has precedence over other settings in the CallingLineIdentity policy, unless the parameter CallingIDSubstitute is set to Anonymous.
+The parameter EnableUserOverride has precedence over other settings in the CallingLineIdentity policy.

 For example, assume a policy instance has substitution enabled with a resource account and EnableUserOverride is set and enabled by the user.
-In this case, the outbound caller ID will be blocked and Anonymous will be used.
+In this case, the outbound caller ID is blocked and Anonymous is used.

 You can't assign the following types of phone numbers for the outbound caller ID: